platformatic/load-test/README.md

 - Subsequent requests execute at intervals relative to the first request's timestamp
 - For example, a request at timestamp `1761128950941` executes 500ms after a request at `1761128950441`
 - Multiple requests with the same timestamp execute in parallel
-- Each request is a GET request with automatic response body consumption via a custom interceptor
+- Each request is a GET request that fully consumes the response body via `body.dump()`
-- The interceptor consumes only the first chunk of the response, making it efficient for large or streaming responses
+- Response bodies are consumed completely to simulate real client behavior
 - Only 2xx status codes are considered successful
 - 3xx, 4xx, and 5xx responses are logged as errors
 - Connection errors and timeouts are logged with detailed information
-- Default total request timeout is 3 seconds (configurable via `--timeout`)
+- Default total request timeout is 60 seconds (configurable via `--timeout`)

 ## Output Example